stjohnd777/blizz-test/README.md

-# blizz-test
+# Blizzard Code Assignment
-blizzard code assignment

-Hearthstone Engineering Test
+## Hearthstone Engineering Test

 - Please send back your solutions as source files attached to your email.
 - You may use either C++ or C#, whichever you feel the most comfortable in.